-Cabbage is always a roast side-show winner, but frying it with salty bacon and cream makes it next level delicious.
-You can serve it with any roast dinner, its my favourite side dish to have with roast beef but I also serve it with roast chicken or turkey sometimes too.
+Cabbage is always a roast side-show winner, but pairing it with salty bacon and indulgent cream makes this Creamy Cabbage and Bacon next level delicious.
+You can serve it with any roast dinner, even Christmas dinner and you can cook it on the stove, or in the slow cooker for extra ease.

-If you love to go all out for your roasts, or if you are cooking for a special occasion like Christmas or Thanksgiving - you need to jump on this Cabbage with Bacon and Cream side!
+If you love to go all out for your roasts, or if you are cooking for a special occasion like Christmas or Thanksgiving - you need to jump on this Creamy Cabbage and Bacon side!

 When you’re cooking a roast, you’re always juggling side dishes so anything you can prep in advance will take the pressure off at cook time.
 You can slice, wash and dry the cabbage in advance and store it in a sealed bag or food container.
 You can also dice up the bacon earlier in the day and refrigerate in a sealed food bag or container.